yanazlateva/scrrznrc/README.md

 The version of EGSnrc at the time of the modifications can be found here: https://github.com/nrc-cnrc/EGSnrc/tree/77e3bc9aa59390641b66aeeed69b36c1bbfcc19f and the version of SPRRZnrc on which modifications were done is at: HEN_HOUSE/user_codes/sprrznrc/.

 Details on the implementation are provided in comments to the code.
 Details of the theory, code design, testing, and relative experimental validation are available in:
 Y. Zlateva, B. Muir, I. El Naqa, and J. Seuntjens, Cherenkov emission-based external radiotherapy dosimetry: I. Formalism and feasibility, Med Phys.
-In Press.
+46(5): 2370–2382, 2019.